antivirus software (antivirus program)

 How antivirus software works

-Antivirus software usually performs these basic functions:
+Antivirus software usually performs the following basic functions:

-In order to scan systems comprehensively, antivirus software must generally be given privileged access to the entire system.
+To scan systems comprehensively, antivirus software must generally be given privileged access to the entire system.
 This makes antivirus software itself a common target for attackers, and researchers have discovered remote code execution and other serious vulnerabilities in antivirus software products in recent years.